Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Abstract

 \section{Abstract}

-Link prediction in biomedical knowledge graphs (KGs) aims at predicting unknown interactions between entities, including drug-target interaction (DTI) and drug-drug interaction (DDI), which is critical for drug discovery and therapeutics.
-Previous methods prefer to utilize the rich semantic relations and topological structure of the KG to predict missing links, yielding promising outcomes.
-However, all these works only focus on improving the predictive performance without considering the inevitable noise and unreliable interactions existing in the KGs, which limits the development of KG-based computational methods.
-To address these limitations, we propose a \textbf{Denoised} \textbf{L}ink \textbf{P}rediction framework, called \textbf{DenoisedLP}.
-DenoisedLP obtains reliable interactions based on the local subgraph by denoising noisy links in a learnable way, providing a universal module for mining underlying task-relevant relations.
-To collaborate with the smoothed semantic information, DenoisedLP introduces the semantic subgraph by blurring conflict relations around the predicted link.
-By maximizing the mutual information between the reliable structure and smoothed semantic relations, DenoisedLP emphasizes the informative interactions for predicting relation-specific links.
-Experimental results on real-world datasets demonstrate DenoisedLP outperforms state-of-the-art methods on DTI and DDI prediction tasks, and verify the effectiveness and robustness of denoising unreliable interactions on the contaminated KGs.
+Molecular interaction prediction plays a crucial role in forecasting unknown interactions between molecules, such as drug-target interaction (DTI) and drug-drug interaction (DDI), which are essential in the field of drug discovery and therapeutics.
+Although previous prediction methods have yielded promising results by leveraging the rich semantics and topological structure of biomedical knowledge graphs (KGs), they have primarily focused on enhancing predictive performance without addressing the presence of inevitable noise and inconsistent semantics.
+This limitation has hindered the advancement of KG-based prediction methods.
+To address this limitation, we propose BioKDN (\textbf{Bio}medical \textbf{K}nowledge Graph \textbf{D}enoising \textbf{N}etwork) for robust molecular interaction prediction.
+BioKDN refines the reliable structure of local subgraphs by denoising noisy links in a learnable manner, providing a general module for extracting task-relevant interactions.
+To enhance the reliability of the refined structure, BioKDN maintains consistent and robust semantics by smoothing relations around the target interaction.
+By maximizing the mutual information between reliable structure and smoothed relations, BioKDN emphasizes informative semantics to enable precise predictions.
+Experimental results on real-world datasets show that BioKDN surpasses state-of-the-art models in DTI and DDI prediction tasks, confirming the effectiveness and robustness of BioKDN in denoising unreliable interactions within contaminated KGs.
+Code is available at \url{https://github.com/xiaomingaaa/BioKDN}.